Beer Discovered 7000 Years Ago

 During the 1500's beer has been one of the most common beverages in Europe.
 These Europeans brought beer with them as part of their supplies during their sea trips.
 In the year 1587, when they came along the shores of North America, the Native American tribes welcomed them with a fermented drink that was brewed from a different recipe.

-History says that these first English settlers resided in Virginia, Massachusetts, and New Amsterdam.
+History says that these first English settlers resided in Virginia, Massachusetts, and New Amsterdam (Manhattan Island New York City).
 They hailed from cultures that drank and brewed beer.
 Their skilled brewers originally used only four ingredients: yeast, hops, malt and water.

 Beers And Ales Were British-Style